-This film offers a front row seat to “water wizard” Bill Zeedyk and his proteges who are transforming degraded wetlands and drylands into more resilient ecosystems – girding against the ravages of drought and climate change.
+Thinking Like Water docuseries follows restoration pioneer Bill Zeedyk, and his collaborators, as they transform degraded watersheds into more resilient ecosystems – girding against the ravages of drought and climate change.

-Today, Zeedyk is a legend in the ecological restoration community.
-But when he began this work 25 years ago, after retiring from the U.S. Forest Service, his ideas were considered almost heretical.
+Today, “water wizard” Bill Zeedyk is a legend in the ecological restoration community.
+But when he began this work over 25 years ago, after retiring from the U.S. Forest Service, his ideas were considered almost heretical.

-Building on the work of Luna Leopold (son of famed conservationist Aldo Leopold) and the river guru Dave Rosgen, Zeedyk coaxes straightened streams back on their natural meandering course, lifts the creek, raises the water table and recreates lost habitats.
+Building on the work of Luna Leopold (son of famed conservationist Aldo Leopold), the river guru Dave Rosgen, and influenced by indigenous practices of tribes in NM and AZ, Zeedyk coaxes straightened streams back on their natural meandering course, lifts the creek, raises the water table and recreates lost habitats.
 All while using simple restoration techniques he designed or innovated upon.
 These constellations of “Zeedyk structures” have slowly gained favor and now his methods have even been institutionalized.

 Mary Ann McGraw